Juan de Uceda

 Juan de Uceda (Seville, 1570 – Seville, 1631) was a Spanish painter.
 Formerly a student of Alonso Vázquez, he is known for his religious work.
 Some of his paintings can be seen today in the Museum of Fine Arts of Seville.

+He worked in Lima for a year in 1609, "for the service of parish churches and monasteries and convents of friars and nuns of the said city"; his son Gaspar died there a few years later.